 We love using turmeric in soups, especially chicken soup, because it gives an otherwise beige soup an appealing golden color.
 We also have used it in baked goods such as in the cornbread above, because it amps up the color and flavor.
 (The exact amount varies; we usually grate in approximately one or two teaspoon’s worth.
 That’s just enough to add flavor but not change the texture.)

-Recently we made a delicious parsnip-cranberry cake from Dorie Greenspan’s Everyday Dorie cookbook – and we grated some turmeric into the cake batter to give it a little extra color and flavor as well.
+Just for one example, we recently made a delicious parsnip-cranberry cake from Dorie Greenspan’s Everyday Dorie cookbook – and we grated some turmeric into the cake batter to give it a little extra color and flavor.

 You might start to get the feeling that sometimes we just throw in some turmeric for the heck of it – and you’re right.
 Exhibit A: this fried rice we got in a recent takeout order.
 Guess what we grated on top?